coolguru/cloudcoreo-cli/README.md

 #### SubCommand: stack

-SubCommands and Actions housed within the stack command will all all types of AppStack manipulation
+SubCommands and Actions housed within the stack command will handle all types of AppStack manipulation
 #### Options

 ```